fossunited/monschool-website/courses/self-hosting-101/week1/creating-users.md

 It's a bad practice to run any process as a `root` user or to even login as a `root` user.
 If the server gets compromised, then the attacker has access to do any kind of task on your system.
 However, if we create another user which has restricted permissions, isolated filesystem access it'll help us to limit the damage in case of a compromised system.

+Our task for this lesson is to create a non root user called `ubuntu`.

 ## Creating a User

-In order to create a new user, we'll use `adduser $USERNAME`.
-We'll create a `ubuntu` user:
+In order to create a new user, we'll use `adduser $USERNAME`:

 ```
 root@playground:~# adduser ubuntu